ypid/ansible-linuxmuster_net-client-epoptes_via_postsync/README.md

 The features are:

 * Install the client and server (master) component of epoptes.
-* Delete some configuration files to allow the usage of the client as system master system (teacher) and as client system (student).
+* Delete some configuration files to allow the usage of the client as master system (teacher) and as client system (student).

 The decision which role a system will play is configured via the [Postsync feature](http://www.linuxmuster.net/wiki/anwenderwiki:linbo:postsync_scripte:start) of [LINBO](https://de.wikipedia.org/wiki/LINBO).
 There is another role which configures this on the server-side.
 See [`ypid.linuxmuster_net-client-epoptes_via_postsync`](https://galaxy.ansible.com/list#/roles/4113).